mrkkrp/megaparsec-site/tutorials/switch-from-parsec-to-megaparsec.md

 StateT Int Parser a
 ```

-Here we have state of type `Int`.
+Here we have state of the type `Int`.
 You can use `get` and `put` as usual,
-although it may be better to write modified version of `indentGuard` that
+although it may be better to write a modified version of `indentGuard` that
 could get current indentation level (indentation level on previous line),
 then consume indentation of current line, perform necessary checks, and put
 new level of indentation.